JOIN TODAY!

 1. What is prayer?

 He said unto them.
 When ye pray, say, Our Father which art in heaven.
 Luke 11:2.
 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need, Hebrews 4:15-16.
-And since Jesus [Yahushua] is the friend of sinners, He invites the most sinful to come to God through Him.
+And since Yahushua is the friend of sinners, He invites the most sinful to come to Yahuwah through Him.

 Answer: